ssvlabs/SIPs/sips/cluster_consensus.md

 ```
 #### PartialSignatureMessages

-The current structure that we have in code can be unchanged.
+The current structure that we have in code can be kept with small changes.

 ```go
 type PartialSignatureMessages struct {